Monday, May 18, 2026

 I'd never had that thought before.
 I've never had the opposite thought either, though I'm certainly prone to lamenting the stupidity of modern existence.
 My easy preference for solitude over company and my bi-annual flirtation with nihilism had me cast myself away from others; different from them.
 I had written myself off as a kind of accidental misanthrope.
 A self-proclaimed tragic case.

 I was struck by the thought because of the urgency in it.
-My own death has never scared me and suddenly, when it finally seemed a real possibility, I was just SO disappointed.
+My own death as a concept has never scared me and suddenly, when it finally seemed a real possibility, I was just SO disappointed.

 Interesting.
 Why do you want to be here? my brain asked, and answers poured out, tons of them, like they'd been lined-up, waiting to rush the field.
 All of them small things.
 Rainy-day indulgences.
 Family dinners, sun on my face, hot beverages, falling asleep on my husband's chest.
 Laughing with my mom.
 Crusty bread right out of the oven, watching dogs sleep and birds fly.
 Flowers.
 Bike rides.
 Beach days.
 Card games, sweet tea, dinner parties, music - sad music.
 My sister’s real laugh.
 Books and blankets and bonfires.
 The smell of a newly painted room.
 Colors!
 My dad’s stewed green beans, and his salad dressings, and his frozen peanut butter cereal log.
 Punch-lines, one-liners, cheap-shots.
 Margaritas, french fries, and dancing in creaky old beach bars.
 Watching my mom hate things.
 Surprises.
 Furry animal feet.
 Well-worn t-shirts.
 Natural born storytellers.
 Blueberries.
 Strange laughs.
 People who light up when they see their people.